42 Crew, Nearly 6,000 Cows Missing After Ship Sinks In Storm-Tossed Seas Off Japan

 The Gulf Livestock 1, en route from New Zealand to China, issued a distress call early Wednesday from a position west of Japan's Amami Oshima island.

-The "mayday" call, which the Japanese coast guard responded to, was sent as Typhoon Maysak was tracking through the region as a powerful Category 4 storm.
+The mayday call, to which the Japanese coast guard responded, was sent as Typhoon Maysak was tracking through the region as a powerful Category 4 storm.

 Livestock carrier goes missing in the East China Sea— MarineTraffic (@MarineTraffic) September 2, 2020